junxit/us-congress-bills-114/bill.md

   - **(4)** strengthen cooperation and the capacity of law enforcement agencies of the wildlife enforcement network;
   - **(5)** facilitate the sharing of intelligence and relevant case information within the agencies of a wildlife enforcement network;
   - **(6)** support the cooperation and coordination between different regional wildlife enforcement networks;
-  - **(7)** incorporate and utilize expertise from international bodies and civil society organizations that have appropriate subject matter expertise; and
+  - **(7)** incorporate and utilize expertise from international bodies and civil society organizations that have appropriate subject matter expertise;
-  - **(8)** eventually create an institutionalized, sustainable, and self-sufficient platform.
+  - **(8)** eventually create an institutionalized, sustainable, and self-sufficient platform; and
+  - **(9)** recognize that lawful, well regulated hunting can contribute to sustainability and economic development, and that enforcement policies should not discourage or impede this activity.

 ## § 4.
 Supporting the professionalization of the wildlife law enforcement sector